ts-azure-services/drift-primer/_sources/install.md

    creation of the cluster, and uploading of the original raw dataset.
 ![make_setup_run](./imgs/install_gifs/make_setup_run.gif)

+### Key Workflows
-5. Create the initial training pipeline run with `make create_pipeline`.
+1. Create the initial training pipeline run with `make create_pipeline`.

-6. To train any of the retrain, data drift or concept drift scenarios, use the following commands:
+2. To train any of the retrain, data drift or concept drift scenarios, use the following commands:
 	- For re-training, `make trigger_retrain`.
 	- For data drift, `make trigger_ddrift`.
 	- For concept drift, `make trigger_cdrift`.